City school placed in 'lockdown' after reports of gun incident

 That incident prompted a police investigation, and headteacher Dean Curtis later said he was "satisfied that [the social media post] did not originate from the St Julian's community and is not a threat to our school".

-Gwent Police and Newport City Council have been contacted for comment on the most recent incident.
+Newport City Council has been contacted for comment on the most recent incident.

 Comments: Our rules